Best Milk for Kids: What’s the Right Choice for Your Child?

 All varieties of cow’s milk are excellent sources of protein, calcium, and Vitamins A and D. If your child is lactose-intolerant, a lactose-free cow’s milk may be an ideal alternative.

-When I look at milk alternatives with a good source of protein, soy milk (and pea protein milk, aka Ripple Milk…read more below) is a top choice.
-It’s a good option for children who are intolerant or allergic to cow’s milk, or for those following a vegetarian diet.
+Milk alternatives with a good source of protein include soy milk as a top choice (and pea protein milk, aka Ripple Milk…read more below) .
+Soy milk is a good option for children who are intolerant or allergic to cow’s milk, or for those following a vegetarian diet.

 It’s estimated that 40% of children who are allergic to milk are also allergic to soy.
-Soy milk closely matches the nutrient profile of cow’s milk, although some soy versions provide higher levels of protein.
+Soy milk closely matches the nutrient profile of cow’s milk, which is why MyPlate from USDA considers soy milk as an appropriate substitute for cow’s milk.
+Some soy versions provide higher levels of protein.

-Since this non-dairy milk is fortified with calcium and Vitamin D, it provides adequate protein and calories for growing children over one year.
+Soy milk is fortified with calcium and Vitamin D, and it provides adequate protein and calories for growing children over one year.
 Sugar may be added to soy milk to mask the naturally bitter taste.

 I get a lot of questions about the safety of soy products for young girls and boys.
 According to the American Institute for Cancer Research (AICR), moderate soy consumption (up to two servings per day* of whole soy foods) is safe.